openwall/john/src/ztex/fpga-sha512crypt/README.md

 ## How to run simulation using ISIM from ISE Design Suite

 - Make sure you have ```define SIMULATION``` in sha512.vh uncommented.
-- For behavioral simulation of 1 of 10 units, run <a href='https://github.com/magnumripper/JohnTheRipper/blob/bleeding-jumbo/src/ztex/fpga-sha512crypt/sha512crypt/sha512unit/sha512unit_test.v'>sha512unit_test</a>.
+- For behavioral simulation of 1 unit, run <a href='https://github.com/magnumripper/JohnTheRipper/blob/bleeding-jumbo/src/ztex/fpga-sha512crypt/sha512crypt/sha512unit/sha512unit_test.v'>sha512unit_test</a>.
 Uncomment/add what you're testing.
 The result of the 1st computation appears in the Unit's Output Buffer (unit_output_buf) and in rows 48-63 of "main" memory (sha512unit.engine.mem_main.inst.native_mem_module.memory).
 - For simulation of full design with data as arrives from USB controller, use <a href='https://github.com/magnumripper/JohnTheRipper/blob/bleeding-jumbo/src/ztex/fpga-sha512crypt/sha512crypt/sha512crypt_test.v'>sha512crypt_test</a>.
-Output packets (defineed in <a href='https://github.com/magnumripper/JohnTheRipper/blob/bleeding-jumbo/src/ztex/pkt_comm/inpkt.h'>inpkt.h</a>) appear in output_fifo.fifo_output0.ram exactly as before they leave FPGA.
+Output packets (defined in <a href='https://github.com/magnumripper/JohnTheRipper/blob/bleeding-jumbo/src/ztex/pkt_comm/inpkt.h'>inpkt.h</a>) appear in output_fifo.fifo_output0.ram exactly as before they leave FPGA.

 ## Design Placement and Routing

 - Attention was paid for optimal placement of individual components.
-Available area was manually divided into 51 equal rectangles.
-Each unit occupies 5 rectangles: 4 for cores and one for the CPU and the rest.
+Available area was manually divided into 60 equal rectangles and some extra space for communication framework and arbiter.
+Each unit occupies 5 rectangles: 4 for cores and one for the CPU and glue logic.
 - Multi-Pass Place & Route approach was used to build the bitstream.

 ```